Skip to main content

 Dynamic calculation

-Make the price dynamic After adding a payment page, type @ or click to reference a calculation.
+Make the price dynamic After adding a payment page, type @ or click and click to reference a calculation.
 Now, the price will change depending on the customer’s order.
-Screenshot of the Logic tab of a form Display dynamic calculation in your form Anywhere in Fillout, you can type @ to reference previous answers or calculations.
-Screenshot of the Logic tab of a form You can style this text by highlighting it and changing the font size, weight, or color.
+Screenshot 2026 04 13 At 5 31 41 PM Display dynamic calculation in your form On a heading or paragraph field, you can type @ and click to reference previous answers or calculations.
+Screenshot 2026 04 13 At 5 31 50 PM You can style this text by highlighting it and changing the font size, weight, or color.

 Compute duration

 Determine age, trip duration, warranty validity, and more with a duration calculation.
-Simply enter a data range.
+Simply enter a date range.
 Screenshot of the Logic tab of a form

 Pre-fill fields with a calculation